burntromi/exception-generator/README.md

 `--help (-h)`:

-Display help test and exit.
+Display help text and exit.

 ## How is the namespace determined?